NjauSamuel/Python-Disappearing-Text/Readme.md

 # About

-This is a Dissappearing Text Application Built with Python's Tkinter
+This is a Dissappearing Text Application Built with Python's Tkinter.

 It helps cure writters block because when you stop writting your text will dissappear.